earthly/website/blog/_posts/2023-08-17-mail-server-API-goroutines-gmail.md

 ![concurrent vs parallelism Image]({{site.images}}{{page.slug}}/eIId6C3.png)
 </div>

-Concurrency and parallelism often need clarification to be the same, even though they are not.
-However, they both involve the simultaneous execution of processes and are sometimes used interchangeably and based on similar principles.

-The focus of concurrency is designing a program to handle multiple processes concurrently in an overlapping manner.
-It is possible to accomplish this through various mechanisms, such as multithreading and multiprocessing.

-In contrast, parallelism means executing multiple processes simultaneously by utilising processing cores and taking advantage of the resources to perform tasks in parallel.

-The main focus is to understand the implications of these two phenomena for the efficient design of software applications or systems.
+Concurrency and parallelism, though often used interchangeably, have distinct concepts.
+Both relate to multiple processes, but their approaches differ.

+Concurrency is about managing multiple tasks so they seem to run simultaneously, often achieved through mechanisms like multithreading or multiprocessing.
+Parallelism, in contrast, is the true simultaneous execution of tasks, possible with hardware like multi-core CPUs.

+Grasping these nuances is crucial for effective software design.

 ## Goroutine and Its Basic Building Block

 Goroutines achieve concurrency in Go, lightweight threads and the fundamental organisation unit in **Go**.
 Goroutines are more cost-effective than traditional threading and execute within the same address space, leveraging multiple dynamic OS threads.

-In **Go**,[Goroutines](https://go.dev/tour/concurrency/1) can be implemented as functions, anonymous functions, or methods, allowing them to execute concurrently alongside other code or tasks without requiring parallel execution.
-It is worth highlighting that even the `main` function in a **Go** program is considered a Goroutine.
+In **Go**,[Goroutines](https://go.dev/tour/concurrency/1) can be simple functions, anonymous functions, or methods.
+They run concurrently with other tasks, and even the main function is a Goroutine.

-One way to improve Goroutines' performance is to enhance them.
-It is crucial to understand their basic building blocks are briefly explained below:
+To get the most out of Goroutines, you should understand these key components:

 - Channels
 - Select statement